andreaDiClaudio/The_Football_Game/README.md

 ## Levels

 ### Level 1
-Is the tuorial.
+Is the tutorial.
 The pitch is smaller and there are no obstacles.
 ### Level 2
 It has many static obstacles and the pitch is longer.
 ### Level 3